• Product Introduction

 git push origin main

-After submission, if you are already an EdgeOne Pages user and have associated your GitHub account, visit the Console to deploy the corresponding project.
+After the commit is completed, if you are already an EdgeOne Makers user and have linked your GitHub account, access the Console to deploy the corresponding project.

 3. Adding an Environment Variable